Frequently Asked Questions about Budget Trucks

 Most toll charges are by axle.
 Budget trucks are 2-axle vehicles and are tolled as such.
 If you are towing a car, you'll add another two axles, for a four axle toll.

-Do you have other questions about Budget truck rental?
-Leave a comment and we’ll do our best to find the answer for you!
+Do you have questions that weren’t answered here?
+Leave a comment and we’ll find the answer for you.

 Budget® is a registered trademark of Budget Truck Rental, LLC.
 Use of third-party trademarks or registered trademarks does not imply any affiliation with or endorsement by such third-party.